-(1) The procedures discussed in FAR 8.402(f) do not apply when placing task and delivery orders that include order-level materials.
+(1) The procedures discussed in FAR 8.402(f) do not apply when placing task and delivery orders that include orderlevel materials.

-(2) Order-level materials are included in the definition of the term "material" in FAR clause 52.212-4 Alternate I, and therefore all provisions of FAR clause 52.212-4 Alternate I that apply to "materials" also apply to order-level materials.
-The ordering activity shall follow procedures under the Federal Travel Regulation and FAR Part 31 when order-level materials include travel.
+(2) Order-level materials are included in the definition of the term "material" in FAR clause 52.212-4 Alternate I, and, therefore, all provisions of FAR clause 52.212-4 Alternate I that apply to "materials" also apply to order-level materials.